-Professor Kung is interested in computing, communications and sensing, with a current focus on compressive sensing and wireless networking.
+Professor Kung is interested in computing, communications and sensing, with a current focus on data analytics and compressive sensing.
 Prior to joining Harvard in 1992, he taught at Carnegie Mellon University for 19 years.

 Professor Kung has pursued a variety of research interests in his career, including complexity theory, database systems, VLSI design, parallel computing, computer networks, network security, wireless communications, and networking of unmanned aerial systems.
-He pioneered the concept of systolic array processing, and has led large research teams on the design and development of novel parallel computers and computer networks.
+He is widely known for his work in systolic arrays, optimistic concurrency control, and theory of I/O complexity.
+He has led large research teams on the design and development of novel parallel computers and computer networks.
 In 1999 he started a joint Ph.D. program with colleagues at the Harvard Business School on information, technology, and management, and co-chaired this Harvard Program from 1999 to 2006.